AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 #### Outer Labels

 By default, labels are placed on the Pie chart.
-However, you can place them outside of the chart by using the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method:
+However, you can place them outside of the chart by using the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method with the <strong>"outside"</strong> parameter:

 ```
 // set the position of labels